Workflows that run themselves

 - Conflict resolution when both sides change - defined rules for which system wins on simultaneous edits

-- No manual tab-switching or CSV exports — data is always consistent across tools without human intervention
+- No manual tab-switching or CSV exports - data stays aligned across tools, with sync errors logged instead of hidden

 Onboarding sequences